ibm-cloud-docs/monitoring/infrastructure/windows.md

     ```
     {: screen}

-3. Configure the Sysdig agent to reduce the number of metrics that are collected by the Windows wmi_exporter.
+3. Configure the monitoring agent to reduce the number of metrics that are collected by the Windows wmi_exporter.

     You can configure the `metrics_filter` section to remove metrics.
 For example, you can remove collector metrics.
 You can also remove specific metrics that you do not wish to collect.